-What’s more, Open Homes has positioned itself as a resource not just for those directly impacted by catastrophic events but also their families and relief workers.
-For example, following the recent act of domestic terrorism in Las Vegas, Open Homes helped victims' families secure zero-cost accommodations in lieu of having to cope with the wallet-draining expense of hunkering down in a hotel for days or weeks at a time.
-Open Homes played a similar role following last summer’s attack in Barcelona, a city that, like other major urban tourist hotspots, has a notably strained relationship with Airbnb.
+What's more, Open Homes has positioned itself as a resource not just for those directly impacted by catastrophic events but also their families and relief workers.
+For example, following the act of domestic terrorism in Las Vegas, Open Homes helped victims' families secure zero-cost accommodations in lieu of having to cope with the wallet-draining expense of hunkering down in a hotel for days or weeks at a time.
+Open Homes played a similar role following the attack in Barcelona, a city that, like other major urban tourist hotspots, has a notably strained relationship with Airbnb.

 As for Open Homes' role in housing refugees, that specific feature was prompted by the Trump administration's travel ban on six Muslim-majority countries including war-torn Syria.
 In February 2017, Airbnb's three founders used the #weaccept hashtag to proclaim:

 We believe in the simple idea that no matter who you are, where you're from, who you love, or who you worship, you deserve to belong.
 We know this is an idealistic notion that faces huge obstacles because of something that also seems simple, but isn't — that not everyone is accepted.

 To help people around the world facing displacement, we'll work with our community of hosts to find not just a place to stay, but also a place to feel connected, respected, and a part of a community again.

 In the same dispatch, Airbnb announced its intentions to provide short-term housing to 100,000 displaced people like Mousa, an Iraqi refugee profiled in the below video, over the next five years.
 The company also announced a $4 million donation to the International Rescue Committee to be dispersed over a four-year span.